 Throughout it all this rag-tag group have almost literally been to hell and back, and as the seasonal cast photos prove, in some cases you can see it written all over their faces.
 Take a look at images below of the cast throughout the seasons and tell me in the comments which character you think has changed the most:

 From annoying little kid who wouldn't stay in the house to full fledged bad-ass, Carl Grimes has really grown, not only physically but mentally as well.
 Carl has gone through more shit than any kid really should (I mean, he had to shoot his own mother), but he's come through it all and still managed to keep a pretty level head on his shoulders.
-After losing his eye in Season 6 (seriously, how much more can this kid lose?!), Carl has still managed to contribute to the group more than many others, and we can only hope that he continues to do so again throughout Season 7.
+After losing his eye in Season 6 (seriously, how much more can this kid lose?!), Carl has still managed to contribute to the group more than many others, and we can only hope that he continues to do so again throughout Season 8.

-Another character that has been with us for the entire run of the show, and another character who I expected to be eaten within the first season.
+Another character that has been with us for the entire run of the show, and another character who many expected to be eaten within the first season.
 Instead Carol has become one of the strongest members of the group.
 Much like Rick there is was a big difference between Season 2 Carol and Season 3 Carol, but it's Season 6 Carol that really changed the most.
 After having some sort of breakdown or realization over the course of the season, Carol looked pretty done with the world as a whole and was close to death in the season finale.
 However after she came back to the fight at the end of Season 7 it looks like Carol will be fighting on behalf of the Kingdom in Season 8.

 There's no doubt that the mysterious Morgan has changed considerably since his days in Season 1 and Season 3.
 Throughout Season 5 he tracked down Rick's group, and in Season 6 made his home at Alexandria.
-Morgan has a very different philosophy on how to live compared to many of the others in Alexandria, and he found his new way of life tested at the end of Season 6 thanks to the Saviors.
-Going into Season 7 it looks like he and Carol are about to find a whole new Community - could Morgan opt to stay there over returning to Alexandria?
+Morgan has a very different philosophy on how to live compared to many of the others in Alexandria, and he's found his new way of life tested constantly.
+At the end of Season 7 Morgan had well and truly broken his no-kill rule, and only time will tell what this means for Morgan in Season 8.

-#TheWalkingDead Season 8 premieres on October 23 over on AMC
+#TheWalkingDead Season 8 premieres on October 22 over on AMC